angelloghernan/cs262-asst3/original_chat_app_readme.txt

+This is from the first design project.
+Some parts of this may now be slightly outdated, but the information on how to perform the chat features like creating accounts and listing accounts, etc., is still relevant.

 I employed LAMP server (droplet) that suffices to support such a light-volume application Server-side setup instruction:
 	Cloud Server (Suggested):